okx/okexchain-docs/docs/concepts/fee.rst

 * If provide ``--fees numFees``, chain will deduction "numFees" from operation account, no matter success or fail.
 * If provide ``--gas-prices``, chain will deduction ``gas_wanted*gas-prices`` from operation account, no matter success or failed.
-* Currently okchain will not return the exceed gas provided, ie. if provided gas(gas_wanted) is small than gas used(gas_used), chain will consume gas_wanted gas and fail; if gas_wanted is bigger than gas_used, chain will also consume gas_wanted.
+* Currently okexchain will not return the exceed gas provided, ie. if provided gas(gas_wanted) is small than gas used(gas_used), chain will consume gas_wanted gas and fail; if gas_wanted is bigger than gas_used, chain will also consume gas_wanted.

 **2. Why account balance is not integer when provided "--fees intFees"**